Packages and Modules

 - Regularly Update Dependencies: Keep your dependencies up-to-date to benefit from the latest features and security patches.
 Use tools like

-to list outdated dependencies. - Vendor Dependencies: Use the
+go list -u -m allto list outdated dependencies. - Vendor Dependencies: Use the

-directory containing all dependencies.
+go mod vendorcommand to create avendordirectory containing all dependencies.
 This ensures that your project is self-contained and can be built without accessing external networks.

 Updating Dependencies: